FunctionPoint/AoC2024/README.md

 Brute force searching XMAS in all directions from all points of the grid.
 The Point type of Smalltalk keeps things concise.

+### Day 7: Bridge Repair

+Encoded the operators '+' and '*' as 0 and 1 bits in an integer operatorBits, so you can enumerate all operator combinations by just increasing this integer value.